masoncfrancis/masons-guides/nyc/arrivalbytrain.md

 ## Amtrak

 Amtrak is your go to if you're looking for long distance routes.
-It's not the cheapest option, but it serves a lot more places than the other three.
+It may be cheaper than flying, but it might not be the cheapest of these train options.
+It does serve more locations though.

-more stuff...
+Amtrak trains

 ## MTA Metro-North